Albert-Libra/Guiding-Center-Simulation/guiding_center_solver/doc/simple_harmonic_wave.md

-# A simplified model for poloidal mode wave
+# A simplified model for ULF wave

 ## Orthogonal dipole coordinate system